-So, if we have to give any preheating to the steel so that during the welding the formation of the martensite is avoided.
-Normally 600 degree Fahrenheit the preheat is preferred but working with the higher degree of the preheat is difficult primarily due to the working with the hot plates as well as the oxidation tendency of the steel.
-So, working with the hot plates during the welding as well as oxidation tendency these are the 2 adverse effects which are associated with the higher degree of preheat.

-Although it will help in reducing the cooling rate and it will also help in reducing the hydrogen content as well as the formation of the martensite will reduce the hydrogen.
-So, the cracking tendency will be reduced but it will make the welding difficulty due to the dealing with the hot plates as well as the due to the formation of oxides by the steel plates when they are heated to the high temperature during the welding.

-So, we need to use the proper degree of the preheat in order to avoid the formation of the martensite and reduce the hydrogen content in the steel plate.
-Now we will see when the steel is welded it experiences lot of undesirable changes in the weld as well as heat affected zone.
-And therefore to restore the properties it becomes important to perform the quenched and tempering heat treatment.

-And which kind of the quench and the tempering treatment will be carried out means what will be the temperature at which the austenitizing will be carried out, temperature heating temperature basically.
-And then soaking time how long it will be kept there at a high temperature, so that the homogeneous austenite is formed and then what cooling rate will be adopted.

-So, that we can get the required phases that is the martensite and then after that tempering is carried out at particular suitable value of the temperature.
+So, that during the welding the formation of the martensite is avoided normally 600 degree Fahrenheit the preheat is preferred.
+But working with the higher degree of the preheat is difficult primarily due to the working with the hot plates as well as the oxidation tendency of the steel.
+So, working with the hot plates during the welding as well as oxidation tendency these are the two adverse effects which are associated with the higher degree of preheat.
+Although it will help in reducing the cooling rate and it will also help in reducing the hydrogen content as well as the formation of the martensite.
+It will reduce the hydrogen, so the cracking tendency will be reduced but it will make the welding difficult due to the dealing with the hot plates as well as the due to the formation of oxides. by the steel plates when they are heated to the high temperature during the welding.
+So, what we need to use the proper degree of the preheat in order to avoid the formation of the martensite and reduce the hydrogen content in the steel plate.
+Now we will see when the steel is welded it experiences lot of undesirable changes in the weld as well as heat affected zone and therefore to restore the properties it becomes important to perform the quenched and tempering heat treatment under which kind of the quench and the tempering treatment will be carried out means what will be the temperature at which the austenitizing will be carried out temperature, heating temperature basically and then soaking time.
+How long it will be kept there at a high temperature so that the homogeneous austenite is formed And then what cooling rate will be adopted so that we can get the required phases that is the martensite and then after that tempering is carried out at a particular suitable value of the temperature.
 So, that the required combination of the toughness, tensile strength and the hardness can be realized.
-So, the temperature, the time and the cooling rate during the quenching treatment followed by the tempering temperature.

-These values will depend upon the chemical composition, the thickness of the weldments, thermo-mechanical history of the plate which is to be processed and the method of tempering which is to be used.
-So, the quenched and tempering condition to be used for restoring the properties of the HTLA steel weld joints these are the factors which need to be considered while identifying the value of the time, temperature, cooling rates and followed by the tempering temperatures.
+the time and the cooling rate during the quenching treatment followed by the tempering temperature.
+These values will depend upon the chemical composition. the thickness of the weldments, thermo mechanical history of the plate which is to be processed and the method of tempering which is to be used.
+So, the quenched and tempering conditions to be used for restoring the properties of the HTLA steel weld joints.
+These are the factors which need to be considered while identifying the value of the time, temperature, cooling rates and the following followed by the.